-The Basotho passport currently ranks on the 66th place according to the Guide visa index.
+The Basotho passport currently ranks on the 66th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 76 countries.
 This gives it an overall medium-low mobility score.
 Basotho passport holders have visa-free access and visas on arrival to countries such as Malaysia, Ireland, Singapore and Japan.
 Basotho nationals require a visa to enter about 150 destinations in the world.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and China.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The enclaved Kingdom of Lesotho is a former British colony consisting of 10 districts.
 The nation is located in Southern Africa and is completely surrounded by South Africa.
 Lesotho has a surface area of 30,355 square kilometers.
 This makes it the 43rd largest country in Africa.
 Its climate is generally temperate with cool dry winters and hot wet summers.
 Its terrain is characterized by highlands and plateaus, some hills and mountains.